 See the 1893 suffrage petition and experience the stories, past and present, of New Zealand's decision that led the world in women's suffrage.

 She Claims: Art Matter celebrates the ideas, voices and mana of creative women today.
-First guest is visual artist Judy Darragh, in conversation with Auckland Art Gallery Director Rhana Devenport ONZM
+Third guest is performance artist Julia Croft, in conversation with Pantograph Punch founder Rosabel Tan.

 The Suffrage 125 celebration is being led by the Ministry for Women, New Zealand Minitatanga mō ngā Wahine in partnership with Manatū Taonga Ministry for Culture and Heritage.